 As the Harvard Westlake concept stands they seek to demolish the entire golf course & driving range leaving only a few tennis courts for their own use.

 Currently this property is open to the public, no club fees, no restrictions and is enjoyed by over 50,000 Angelenos yearly from all backgrounds.
 Any proposed demolition of this excellent example of a post WWII era recreational facility will result in a significant loss to the heritage of Studio City .
 Historic Landmarks, which include landscape and not solely buildings, enhance community character and livability of neighborhoods.
 We understand pressing issues such as housing and transit, however that is not the reason that this authentic slice of Americana is being threatened.
 This valuable living representation of mid-century 1950’s recreational life is to be destroyed in order to create a second private sports facility for a few hundred privileged students of one school who already have the same amenities on their existing Coldwater Canyon campus.
 They promise public access but in their submitted plans to the City they admit access only “when not is use by the school to recognized non-profits after security clearance and with advance registration”.
 Their proposed park is the cobbled together 30 foot set back on the perimeter of the property, and in their copious ads and they never show or mention the 12 foot solid wall around most of the property.
 Open space?
 A sad joke…on us.

 Harvard Westlake plans to circumvent the zoning and they may have far greater latitude to build on this Agricultural Open Space zoned land if close attention is not paid to their disingenuous plan.
 Nonetheless, they must apply for a Conditional Use Permit (CUP Permit ) for their scheme to work.
 This is where our voices will make the difference.
 Sign our petition and email your representatives.
 This is your chance to protect this cherished culturally significant location.
-Every year we loose the charm and character of what makes Studio City distinct, we have so little left of our past.
+Every year we lose the charm and character of what makes Studio City distinct, we have so little left of our past.
 Let’s fight to keep this rare gem sparkling for future generations.